Once you’ve created your app and implemented an identity protocol, you can now register it in the test environment dashboard and start testing.

 Phone number verification

 Login.gov collects a phone number during the proofing process.
-In a live production environment, Login.gov checks that this phone number is associated with the applicant.
-You can use any phone number for testing purposes in the sandbox environment other than the following:
+In the production environment, Login.gov checks that this phone number is associated with the applicant.
+The following phone numbers simulate specific events:

 703-555-5555